tomowang/github-deepwiki/store/README.md

 Features:

-* Seamless GitHub integration
+- Seamless GitHub integration
-* One-click DeepWiki access
+- One-click DeepWiki access
-* Open in side panel or new tab
+- Open in side panel or new tab
+- Use escape key to close side panel
-* Clean, GitHub-style design
+- Clean, GitHub-style design
-* Works on all GitHub repos
+- Works on all GitHub repos

 Note: Unofficial extension.
 No affiliation with GitHub or DeepWiki.